spongeyperson/nobara-dotfiles-g15/README.md

 - Work In Progress

+###### <p align=center> Note: I do <ins>not</ins> pretend to own any content on this git repository.
+All contents are copyright of their respective owners.
+This repository is intented for recreating Linux installs only.
+Content on this repository is installed <ins>at your own risk</ins>.
+If you have any issue with the content on this repository, please make a github issue and i will create a submodule linking to your project instead.</p>

 [^Note]: Unused Directory
 [^1]: "[mangohud](home/tyler/.config/MangoHud/MangoHud.conf)" and "[suspend_compositing](usr/local/bin/suspend_compositing)" commands refer to the following config files required to make them work.